 - Definition of meta-analysis (from Glass, 1976): The statistical analysis of a large collection of analysis results for the purpose of integrating the findings. - The basic purpose of meta-analysis is to provide the same methodological rigor to a literature review that we require from experimental research. - We refer to the direct investigation of human or animal data as "primary research."
-Providing a report of primary research using statistical methodology and analysis is called "quantitative synthesis" or "meta-analysis."
-A report of primary research using traditional, literary methods is called a "narrative review." - Meta-analyses are generally centered on the relationship between one explanatory and one response variable.
-This relationship, "the effect of X on Y," defines the analysis. - Meta-analysis provides an opportunity for shared subjectivity in reviews, rather than true objectivity.
+A summary of primary research using statistical methodology and analysis is called "quantitative synthesis" or "meta-analysis."
+A summary of primary research using traditional, literary methods is called a "narrative review." - Meta-analyses are generally centered on the relation between one explanatory and one response variable.
+This relation, "the effect of X on Y," defines the analysis. - Meta-analysis provides an opportunity for shared subjectivity in reviews, rather than true objectivity.
 Authors of meta-analyses must sometimes make decisions based on their own judgment, such as when defining the boundaries of the analysis or deciding exactly how to code moderator variables.
-However, meta-analysis requires that these decisions are made public so they are open to criticism from other scholars. - Meta-analyses are most easily performed with the assistance of computer databases (Microsoft Access, Paradox) and statistical software (DSTAT, SAS).
+However, meta-analysis requires that these decisions are made public so they are open to criticism from other scholars.